tony-zhelonkin/Hobotnica_baySeq_ed/README.md

 - This is not the originial Hobotnica tool repository.
 For the original repo please refer to https://gitlab.at.ispras.ru/mirachirkova/differential-expression
-- This version of Hobotnica is an edition of the original tool that was created as a semester project in Bioinformatics institute
+- This version of Hobotnica is an edition of the original tool that was created as a semester project in Bioinformatics Institute, Saint-Petersburg, Russia

-What`s the original Hobotnica for?
+What`s the original Hobotnica used for?
 -------------------
 - Original Hobotnica computes and visualizes gene-level RNA-seq differential expression between two experimental conditions by 5 tools: DESeq, EBSeq, edgeR,